My Science Project: Music

 In addition to original songs, the film also included "The "Fish" Cheer/I-Feel-Like-I'm-Fixin'-to-Die Rag" performed by Country Joe and The Fish, as well as "The Warrior" performed by Scandal.

 Intrada Records released a special edition of the film's soundtrack on November 13, 2014.
 The CD features the film's original remastered score, as well as the end title song, "My Science Project".

 Production

 My Science Project was produced under the Touchstone Pictures banner of Walt Disney Productions and was therefore free to contain more adult themes than Disney-branded fare.
-In an interview with Starlog magazine, actor Fisher Stevens said he believed himself to be the first actor to utter the word "fuck" in a Disney film.
-Ultimately, the movie as released contained no such expletive.
+In an interview with Starlog magazine, actor Fisher Stevens said he believed himself to be the first actor to utter the word "fuck" in a Disney film ("It's God-fucking-zilla!").

 Reception

 The film holds a rating of 11% on Rotten Tomatoes, based on 9 reviews.

 New York Times critic Stephen Holden wrote on August 10, 1985; "My Science Project is a cheerful teen-age adventure film that in its snappier moments resembles a far less clever and less expensive Back to the Future.
 Despite a plot that has few interesting twists and a shoestring budget, the film glimmers with moments of drollery."